 Here’s our top 10 – let us know if there are any others you think we need to include, and upvote your favourite pair.

-- The best running shoes, tested by our marathon-running expert
+- If you need something a bit more sporty, here are our best running shoes, tested by our marathon-running expert

 Best trainers 2019